trabe/fredux/README.md

 const store = createStore(reducer, applyMiddleware(promiseActionMiddleware));
 ```

-### Fredux version middleware
+### Fredux versioned promise action middleware

-Use the fredux version middleware if you want to handle context changes, for example a navigation to another page.
+Use the fredux versioned promise action  middleware if you want to handle context changes, for example a navigation to another page.

-When an action involves a context change, version middleware cancels all pending promise actions which have been dispatched in previous versions.
+When an action involves a context change, the middleware cancels all pending promise actions which have been dispatched in previous versions.

-Add the version middleware after the api middleware to the store
+Be aware that this middleware takes the version selector as the first parameter to allow the version reducer to
+be anywhare in the reducer tree.

 ```
-import { promiseActionMiddleware, versionMiddleware } from "fredux";
+import { versionedPromiseActionMiddleware } from "fredux";

+const selector = state => state.version;
-const store = createStore(reducer, applyMiddleware(promiseActionMiddleware, versionMiddleware));
+const store = createStore(reducer, applyMiddleware(
+  versionedPromiseActionMiddleware(selector), versionMiddleware));
 ```

 Combine the reducer